You’ve probably been in a situation where someone was giving a presentation about something ... 'technical.'

 Complicated slides that nobody understands or even wants to understand.

-Because the technical presenter is making the audience do extra work.
+Because the poorly designed technical slides make the audience do extra work.

-The truth is a presenter is in no position to force the audience to do extra work.
-Instead, the presenter is supposed to do the hard work on behalf of the audience by making the message simple enough to understand.
+Let's be clear on this: A presenter is in no position to force the audience to do extra work.
+Instead, the presenter's sole responsibility is design a message that is simple enough to understand.

-I’ve already discussed why simplicity is key when it comes to making your own PowerPoint slides, and you can read it over here.
-This is a principle that every presenter or presentation designer should follow without question.
+I’ve already discussed why simplicity is key when it comes to making your own PowerPoint slides.
+This is a principle that every presenter or presentation designer should follow without question, and people with technical capacities are no exception to the rule.

 What I am saying is to find ways to simplify a complex message.
 For me, this usually means to stick to the big ideas only and to focus on the data that matters rather than the data that might matter.

-Personally, I find handouts a bit distracting and a waste of paper.
-So I tend to go with an appendix instead.
+Personally, I find handouts a bit distracting and not environmentally friendly.
+So I tend to go with a set of appendix slides instead.

-What I do is usually make a section titled “appendix” and stick all of the data I might need in there.
+What I do is usually make a section slide entitled “Appendix” and stick all of the data I might need in there.
 This way, if an audience member asks for something in specific in relation to the data, I can go to the slides in the appendix section and discuss them in detail.

 Just keep in mind the appendix is something you refer to, not actually present.

 Technical people need to stop packing data into their slides.
-The more data a technical person adds, the more complex the technical person’s message will be.
-Technical people should think of ways to educate and inspire their audience through simplification.
+The more data a technical person adds, the more ambiguity surrounds the core message.